 What actually happens is a lot of hard inquiries on your report.
 Remember, each hard inquiry can ding you about 10 points.
 If you even apply to 4 places, that’s enough to drop your score a whole credit grade.

 Dealers are another avenue you want to be wary of in regards to credit.
-When you “apply” or see if you can get financed for a truck you like at dealership, what that dealers often do is send your information around to any bank or company they think you can get approved at.
-Again, this leads to many unnecessary and credit damaging hard inquiries.
+When you “apply” or see if you can get financed for a truck you like at a dealership, what those dealers often do is send your information around to any bank or company they think you can get approved at.
+Again, this leads to many unnecessary and credit-damaging hard inquiries.

 Don’t worry, there are companies out there that can get approved for truck financing without harming your credit.
 We here TopMark Funding can help you by getting you pre-approved with just a soft credit inquiry.
 This way, you can see your rates without any damage done to your credit or commitment from you.